andreioprisor/address_crawler/README.md

 ## Address Extraction Tool

-This repository contains the documented developing of a fast address extraction tool that can crawl the physical address of any business from it's website.The tool employs a dual-model architecture, with each model leveraging a BERT backbone from Hugging Face.
+This repository contains the documented development of a fast address extraction tool that can crawl the physical address of any business from it's website.The tool employs a dual-model architecture, with each model leveraging a BERT backbone from Hugging Face.

-The first model is a Classification model featuring one fully connected (FC) layer, used for predicting the probability of a text sequence being an address.
+The first model is a binary Classification model featuring one fully connected (FC) layer, used for predicting the probability of a text sequence being an address.
 The second is a Named Entity Recognition (NER) model, tasked with formatting the address as requested.

 In the following sections, I will dive deeper into the reasoning behind this architectural choice and also explain how the crawling process operates.